pmean/build-website/text/06/HarrellPhilosophy.md

 issues](../category/ModelingIssues.html).
 for pages similar to this one at [Category: Modeling with [general help resources](../GeneralHelp.html).
-You can also browse Children\'s Mercy Hospital website.
+You can also browse Children's Mercy Hospital website.
 Need more information?
 I have a page reproducing it here as a service, as it is no longer available on the Hospital.
-Although I do not hold the copyright for this material, I am This page was written by Steve Simon while working at Children\'s Mercy
+Although I do not hold the copyright for this material, I am This page was written by Steve Simon while working at Children's Mercy

 <!---Do not use
-**[StATS]:** **Frank Harrell\'s Philosophy of
+**[StATS]:** **Frank Harrell's Philosophy of
-This page was written by Steve Simon while working at Children\'s Mercy Hospital.
-Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children\'s Mercy Hospital website.
+This page was written by Steve Simon while working at Children's Mercy Hospital.
+Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children's Mercy Hospital website.
 Need more information?
 I have a page with [general help resources](../GeneralHelp.html).
 You can also browse for pages similar to this one at [Category: Modeling issues](../category/ModelingIssues.html).